Coko7/Coko7/SKILL_BACKGROUND.md

 - 2018:
   - Started learning about C#
   - Dabbled with WPF and similar stuff
+  - Game jam week arrived and I tried making a rogue like but the room generation algorithm was broken
+  - In the end, the game was a failure (BIG DISAPPOINTMENT)
   - Started a recursive-only course and got very confused
   - Started learning about Java
   - Experimented with Symfony and Laravel
 - 2019:
+  - Did some image processing with Python and CV2 (basics of AI stuff)
-  - Did a full VBA internship (darkest memory)
+  - Did a full VBA internship and for some reason, ended up remaking Excel inside Excel (project was fun but VBA sucks)
   - Started software engineering curriculum
   - First time using Linux, dual boot install of Ubuntu 18 and Windows 10
   - Did even more C programming